tHarvey303/synthesizer/docs/source/observatories/filters.rst

 Filters
 =======

-Photometric filters in `synthesizer` are defined using two dedicated objects:
+Photometric filters in Synthesizer are defined using two dedicated objects:

 - A ``Filter`` object: individual filters defining a filters wavelength coverage and transmission, with related methods and attributes.